timkurvers/valheim-macos/README.md

 1. Start Steam and log into an account that owns Valheim.
 2. Launch `Valheim.app` from the `build` folder.

+## Patching

+Future Valheim patches will require updates to the build script and you may not be able to play with an outdated build.
+Look at the top of this README to see what version of Valheim is currently supported.

 > __Note__
-> Future Valheim updates will most likely require updates to the build script and you may not be able to
-> play with an outdated build.
+> It may take a day or two before the script is updated to support a recently released patch.

+To generate a new build:

+1. Fetch the latest build script using `git pull`.
+2. Optional: make a backup of the previous build by copying `Valheim.app` elsewhere.
+3. Run `./build.sh` once more.

 ## Known issues